AIOmarRehan/Finance-Tracker/README.md

-# FinanceTracker
+# SpendMetra

-FinanceTracker is a modern web application designed to help users manage their personal finances effectively.
-With features like transaction tracking, goal setting, and detailed reports, FinanceTracker provides a comprehensive solution for financial management.
+SpendMetra is a modern web application designed to help users manage their personal finances effectively.
+With features like transaction tracking, goal setting, and detailed reports, SpendMetra provides a comprehensive solution for financial management.

 ---